recoilphp/recoil/README.md

 Both in-memory and stream-based channels are provided.
 Stream-based channels use a serialization protocol to encode and decode PHP values for transmission over a stream and as such can be useful for IPC or network communication.

+The [channel-ipc example](examples/channel-ipc) demonstrates using stream-based channels to communicate with a sub-process.

 ## Examples